Rules Of Engagement

 (If you also want to support The Reframe, there are buttons to do so all over the place and whatnot.)

-So let's just say a few things right from the jump so they are said.
+Before I tell you, let's just say a few things so they are said.

 There are definitely millions of ignorant people out there who voted for Donald Trump and the rest of his fascist party who didn't even know those things were on the table, for the very good reason that they never bothered to find out.